 And for dachshund owners who like to fish or go motor boating, taking your dachshund along can be enjoyable for them.

-Yes, a dachshund can swim, but whether they want to or not depends on your dachshund.
+So the question do dachshunds swim?
+Yes, they can.
+A dachshund can swim, but whether they want to or not depends on your dachshund.